 Compatibility of Programs

-1. A word of caution about the compatibility of any old irreplaceable programs that are obsolete and you can not upgrade and might not work with Windows XP or 7.
+1. A word of caution about the compatibility of any old irreplaceable programs that are obsolete and you can not upgrade and might not work with Windows XP, 7 or 8.
 Research what operating systems your programs require.
-You can then decide if you have to install Windows 2000, XP or 7 as your operating system in your new computer.
+You can then decide if you have to install Windows 2000, XP, 7 or 8 as your operating system in your new computer.

-2. If you buy a new computer with Windows 7, try the Program Compatibility Assistant
+2. If you buy a new computer with Windows 7 or 8, try the Program Compatibility Assistant

 Wizard that might allow you to make the programs work with your new computer.